Yehdar/Star-Wars-Theme-Whatsapp-Clone/README.md

 - Poor graphical user interface (users cannot change pictures, groupchat names, create groupchats, etc)
 - Quite literally, this build can only send and store messages, and then, get those stored messages back to be displayed on the user's interface

+## TAKEAWAYS
+- Get better a fullstack by learning more about MERN and executing more projects (maybe take on smaller, bit-sized projects instead?)

 ## SHOUT-OUTS
 I WOULD LOVE TO ACKNOWLEDGE THIS VIDEO: https://youtu.be/gzdQDxzW2Tw FOR INSPIRING ME TO TAKE ON SUCH A CHALLENGE AND FOR BEING MY GUIDE.